kemu-studio/bb_code_2/README.md

 * it's more structural, extendable and verbose than [markdown](https://en.wikipedia.org/wiki/Markdown)
 * less structural and verbose than HTML

-Therefore, the main use is for professional users: it's convenient, extendable definition of content for server and browser side rich-texts, which can be rendered to HTML and SVG, as HTML-text or directly into DOM.
+Therefore, the main use is for professional users: it's markup language and rich-text content description for server and browser, which can be rendered to HTML and SVG, as tags/text or directly into DOM.

 # Examples
 ## Auto close